 Polyester Resin

-- Easy-to-Layer Application – Our polyester resin stays tacky between layers and provides a reliable hold.
+- Easy to Layer Application – Our polyester resin stays tacky between layers and provides a reliable hold.
 It does not require sanding between layers.
 Use our finishing resin or a wax for a tack free...

 - Versatile Application and Fast Wet Out – A fast wet-out means you can apply this poly laminating resin easily to composites and FRP parts including cars, motorcycles, boats, marine vehicles,...